netgainsystems/docs/content/getting_started/emedge/emedge-agent/config_checks/files.md

         ...<snipped>...
     ```
   - Run **emedge-agent reload** to trigger emedge-agent to reload the config
-  - The process will be monitored and metrics collected will now be forwarding to **emedge**
+  - The file will be monitored and metrics collected will now be forwarding to **emedge**